sirmacik/trustcrypto.github.io/pages/mydoc/wsl.md

 ### Step 1.
 Install WSL 2 and Dependencies on Windows

 **Automatic Setup**
-- Run the Powsershell script here to install WSL 2 and Dependencies on Windows
+- Run the Powsershell script <a href="https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/pages/InstallOnlyKeyAgent-Step2.ps1" target="_blank" download="InstallOnlyKeyAgent-Step2.ps1">here</a> to install WSL 2 and Dependencies on Windows

 **Manual Setup**
 - Powershell command to install WSL 2 and the default Ubuntu VM